Xanderux/LOLWEB/docs/services/cloudflare.md

 - **IP masking via CDN**: The true IP of the backend server remains obscured, making infrastructure takedown and attribution harder.
 - **Rotating domains** while keeping the backend server unchanged and protected via CDN masking.
+- A notable example is the Cloudflare IP [104.21.112[.]1](https://www.virustotal.com/gui/ip-address/104.21.112.1/community), which has been reported by the community for hosting various malicious domains across different campaigns (Clickfix, Ghostspy, Gophish, Mythic, Raptor RAT...).

 ---